Notice of Pre-AIA or AIA Status

 (a) Cheh et al. does not teach option 1 and option 3;

-(b) Cheh et al. does not teach advertising a route with a 32-bit subnet mask for the user computing device to other routers internal to the network of the broadband service provider;
+(b) Cheh et al. does not teach advertise, using an interior gateway protocol, a route with a 32-bit subnet mask for an internet protocol address assigned to the user computing device to other routers peer distributed BNGs internal to the network of the broadband service provider, the route indicating that the internet protocol address assigned to the user computing device is reachable via the internet protocol address of the distributed BNG;

-(d) Cheh et al. does not teach immediately after transmitting the modified offer message, applying a traffic-shaping rule at the distributed BNG to limit aggregate throughput for the user computing device according to a provisioned bandwidth rate for a subscriber.
+(c) Cheh et al. does not teach subsequent to transmission of the modified offer message, apply a traffic-shaping rule at the distributed BNG to limit aggregate throughput for the user computing device according to a provisioned bandwidth rate for a subscriber.

 Arora et al. teaches in Table 4 (paragraph [0043]) the various fields of a DHCP offer message comprising subnet mask as option 1 and default gateway as option 3.
 One of ordinary skill in the art would have been motivated to combine the teaching of Arora et al. with the system of Cheh et al. because Arora et al. provides detailed information that is missing from Cheh et al. Thus it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to understand that subnet mask is option 1 and default gateway is option 3, as taught by Arora et al., in the system of Cheh et al.

 The combination of Cheh et al. and Arora et al. still fails to teach advertising the route.
-Qian et al. teaches in FIG. 8 communication networks comprising a plurality of gateways each of which serves a number of isolated networks.
-An isolated network is equivalent to the network comprising the endpoints in FIG. 8 of Cheh et al. Qian et al. in col. 25, line 66 – col. 26, line 13 that gateways advertise routes from their route table to other gateways.
-One of ordinary skill in the art would have been motivated to combine the teaching of Qian et al. with the modified system of Cheh et al. and Arora et al. because this enables other gateways to route messages destinating for the endpoints to the appropriate gateway.
-Thus it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to advertise routes to other routers within the network, as taught by Qian et al., in the modified system of Cheh et al. and Arora et al.
+Saad et al. teaches in FIG. 1 a network comprising a plurality of routers.
+Saad et al. teaches in paragraph [0032] that a router may advertise reachability information using IGP (interior gateway protocol).
+One of ordinary skill in the art would have been motivated to combine the teaching of Saad et al. with the modified system of Cheh et al. and Arora et al. because this enables other routers to route messages destinating for the endpoints to the appropriate gateway.
+Thus it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to advertise routes to other routers within the network, as taught by Saad et al., in the modified system of Cheh et al. and Arora et al.

-The combination of Cheh et al., Arora et al., Qian et al. and Steves still fails to teach “immediately after transmitting the modified offer message, apply a traffic-shaping rule at the distributed BNG to limit aggregate throughput for the user computing device according to a provisioned bandwidth rate for a subscriber.”
+The combination of Cheh et al., Arora et al. and Saad et al. still fails to teach the limitation “subsequent to transmission of the modified offer message, apply a traffic-shaping rule at the distributed BNG to limit aggregate throughput for the user computing device according to a provisioned bandwidth rate for a subscriber”.
 Anschutz teaches in FIG. 1 a client device 102 which obtain services from a content distribution network through a network provider 110.
 Anschutz teaches in paragraph [0035] that rules for applying differentiated services for a particular end-user can be applied such that the user is entitled to a particular bandwidth level according to the service agreement.
 The bandwidth level also limits the throughput for the user device.
-One of ordinary skill in the art would have been motivated to combine the teaching of Anschutz with the modified system of Cheh et al., Arora et al., Qian et al. and Steves because differentiated service provides users with fair amount of bandwidth according to their subscriptions.
-Thus it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to provide the user a particular bandwidth they are entitled to, as taught by Anschutz, in the modified system of Cheh et al., Arora et al., Qian et al. and Steves.
+One of ordinary skill in the art would have been motivated to combine the teaching of Anschutz with the modified system of Cheh et al., Arora et al., Saad et al. because differentiated service provides users with fair amount of bandwidth according to their subscriptions.
+Thus it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to provide the user a particular bandwidth they are entitled to, as taught by Anschutz, in the modified system of Cheh et al., Arora et al. and Saad et al.

 Claim 8 is rejected based on the same reason for rejecting claim 1.